Get to Know Dr. Beth

 Who is Dr. Beth

 You've read about me as a professional - but what else?
 I am a transplant in Austin by way of Chicago, and originally from Cleveland, Ohio.
-I have escaped the snow (fingers crossed) and hope that they summers will not be as bad as I am imagining.
-My midwest roots lend very well to my love of all things fall.
+I have escaped the snow (fingers crossed) and hope that they summers will not be as bad as I am imagining (Update, the 100 degree temps days and days in a row is pretty brutal, but I have adjusted as much as I believe I will).
+My husband and I have 2 dogs (A Frenchton [mix between French Bulldog and Boston Terrier] and a French Bulldog) that keep us very busy with their demands for ball throwing, treats, and cuddles.
+My Midwest roots lend very well to my love of all things fall.
 The colors, warm spices, and crisp air - even better when the sun is shining bright.
 I enjoy photography and creative pursuits, cooking and baking, live music, time with others, and laughter.
+I am a vegetarian - and I keep trying to get my husband to eat tofu - hasn't happened in several years, but he is eating broccoli!
 Traveling, learning, exploring, and coffee are musts for me.
-I love inspirational quotes, owls, and french bulldogs!
+I love inspirational quotes and owls - and I am trying to create a green thumb through house plants and a container herb garden.

 Psy.D. in Clinical Psychology